flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

-# Takeoff, climb and cruise
+# Takeoff, Climb and Cruise

 This guide will explain the correct procedures to accomplish takeoff, climb and establish cruise altitude.